ehannhq/Everything-You-Ever-Wanted-1.20.1/README.md

 ## What is _Everything and Anything_?

 A Minecraft 1.20.1 Forge mod that adds what (I) you truly wanted in Minecraft.
-From upgradable bows, tridents, shields and elytras, to an entirely new Armor/Tool set that's inspired by The End, to giving underappreciated blocks/items a new purpose/meaning, to gag items that makes no sense into why its in Minecraft, this mod is truly, _Everything and Anything_.
+From upgradable tridents, shields and elytras, to an entirely new Armor/Tool set that's inspired by The End, to giving underappreciated blocks/items a new purpose/meaning, to gag items that makes no sense into why its in Minecraft, this mod is truly, _Everything and Anything_.